ksaipalm/momentum-trading-strategies/README.md

 # Momentum Indicators Backtesting Project

-This project explores the use of momentum indicators—**RSI**, **MACD**, and the **Stochastic Oscillator**—to generate trading signals and evaluate their effectiveness through backtesting.
+This project explores the use of momentum indicators (**RSI**, **MACD**, and the **Stochastic Oscillator**) to generate trading signals and evaluate their effectiveness through backtesting.
 It is a hands-on application of concepts in quantitative finance and algorithmic trading.

 ## Overview